Chapter 15.05

 15.05.330 Underground utility services.

-B. No additional utility poles, traffic signal poles, or poles of similar type shall be installed for any reason without plans being first approved by the City and an underground utilities permit issued.
+E. No additional utility poles, traffic signal poles, or poles of similar type shall be installed for any reason without plans being first approved by the City and, as required, a utilities permit issued.

 15.05.340 Sanitary convenience.

-The existence or use of outhouses or privies is prohibited, except for temporary use associated with construction projects or for special events lasting less than three days in any given month.
+The existence or use of outhouses or privies is prohibited, except for temporary use associated with construction projects or for special events lasting less than four days in any given month.
 Otherwise, sanitary conveniences must be incorporated within the building which they serve and must consist of a chemical toilet or plumbing properly connected to a sewer line.
 (Ord.
+2621 § 23, 2013; Ord.
 2453 § 1, 2007).

 15.05.350 Authority.